 The Skills for Safer Living group focuses on living life more safely.
 It offers skills to help participants learn to identify needs, regulate emotions, problem solve when distressed, and improve one’s effectiveness in relationships.
 This program invites the participant to consider engaging with life and consider thinking about the future differently.

 Weathering the Storms: A DBT Skills Group for Queer and Trans Substance Users

-In partnership with Pieces to Pathways, this group focuses on learning and applying DBT skills of mindfulness, distress tolerance, and emotion regulation.
-In a supportive, and harm reduction environment, participants will expand their coping strategies while exploring their relationship to substance use.
+In partnership with Pieces to Pathways, we will focus on learning DBT skills of mindfulness, distress tolerance, and emotion regulation.
+In a supportive, harm reduction environment, participants will expand their coping strategies while exploring their relationship to substance use.
 Participants must identify as LGBTIQQ2SA+ to join this group.

 DBT Skills (Evening)